saeidee/circle/README.md

 __Note:__ When one of the circuits' status is changing we are sending alert message to slack, so we will be aware of it.

-One more important thing is that for each campaign we are generating an uuid identifier, we are sending this uuid to the providers within the payload, this uuid can help us to get the statistics about a specific campaign like bounced users, delivered, clicks etc.
+One more important thing is that for each campaign we are generating an uuid identifier, we are sending this uuid to the providers within the payload, this uuid can help us to track the campaign on the provider side or get the statistics like bounced users, delivered, clicks etc.

 #### REST API